A riveting regular season should make for a wild Mountain West Conference men's tournament this coming week in Las Vegas, NV.

 Utah State (17-14, 8-10 MW) looked to be a threat as spoiler in this conference for a while but stumbled to a 2-5 finish.

-Five of their conference losses were by five points or less, so the Aggies can still be that role and potentially steal a bid if they get hot.
+Five of their conference losses were by five points or less, so the Aggies can still thrive in that role and potentially steal a bid if they get hot.

 The Aggies split the season series with Air Force (11-17, 4-13), losing by two and winning by 27.
 Utah State averages 73.9 points per game while giving up 67.1.
 The Aggies love to share the ball, as their 17.9 assists per game rank 8th in the nation.